 How to Plant

-The easiest thing for home gardeners to do is sow seeds directly into small pots of artificial soil.
-Figure two seeds per pot (and thin the seedlings to the strongest one after 3 weeks).
+The easiest thing for you to do is sow seeds directly into small pots of soilless mix.
+Sow two seeds per pot (and thin the seedlings to the strongest one after 3 weeks).
 Grow as many pots as you need plants.
-This will give the transplant enough room to grow and develop a thick top and full root system.
+This gives the transplant enough room to grow and develop a thick top and full root system.
 A plant that has been grown in its own pot will not suffer transplant shock when it is moved to the garden.

 Giving adequate space is particularly important if you do not have full outdoor light levels with a greenhouse or large grow light system.
 Crowded seedlings tend to be long and thin.
 Grow light systems will be needed if you don’t have a greenhouse or full south-facing window (and maybe even with the window too).
 Keep the lights about 4-6 inches above the seedlings as they grow (move them upwards but keep them close or your seedlings will get spindly)